stashed/docs/docs/concepts/crds/restoresession.md

 Each restore rule has the following fields:

 - **targetHosts :** `targetHosts` field contains a list of host names which are subject to this rule.
 If `targetHosts` field is empty, this rule applies to all hosts for which there is no specific rule.
 In the sample `RestoreSession` given above, the first rule applies to only `host-3` and `host-4` and the second rule is applicable to all hosts.
 - **sourceHost :** `sourceHost` specifies the name of host whose backed up data will be restored by this rule.
 In the sample `RestoreSession`, the first rule specify that backed up data of `host-0` (i.e. `pod-0` of old StatefulSet) will be restored into `host-3` and `host-4` (i.e. `pod-3` and `pod-4` of new StatefulSet).
-If you keep `sourceHost` field empty as the second rule of the above example, data from a similar backup host will be restored on the respective restore host.
+If you keep `sourceHost` field empty as the second rule of the above example, data from a similar restore host will be restored on the respective restore host.
 That means, backed up data of `host-0` will be restored into `host-0`, backed up data of `host-1` will be restored into `host-1` and so on.
-- **paths :** `paths` specifies a list of directories that will be restored into the hosts who are subject to this rule.
+- **paths :** `paths` specifies a list of file paths that will be restored into the hosts who are subject to this rule.
 - **snapshots :** `snapshots` specifies the list of snapshots that will be restored into the hosts who are subject to this rule.
-If you don't specify snapshot field, latest snasphot of the directories specified in `paths` section will be restored.
+If you don't specify snapshot field, latest snasphot of the file paths specified in `paths` section will be restored.

 Restore rules comply with the following conditions:

 - There could be at most one rule with empty `targetHosts` field.
 - No two rules with non-emtpy `targetHosts` can't be matched for a single host.
-- Stash backup only one directory in a single snapshot.
-So, if you specify `snapshots` field in a rule, you can't specify `paths` field as it may cause restore failure if a directory wasn't backed up in a snapshot specified in the `snapshots` field.
+- Stash restore only one file path in a single snapshot.
+So, if you specify `snapshots` field in a rule, you can't specify `paths` field as it may cause restore failure if a file path wasn't backed up in the snapshot specified in the `snapshots` field.
 - If no rule matches for a host, no data will be restored on that host.
 - The order of the rules does not have any effect on the restore process.